physiii/open-automation/README.md

 ## differences
 1. NodeJS with MongoDB for processing
 2. Socket.IO communication
-3. PHP for generating, setting, and retreiving tokens
+3. NodeJS for generating, setting, and retreiving tokens
 4. Websockets on microcontrollers